Jaimevzkz/dotfiles/README.md

 - Navigate to dotfiles repository: `cd ~/dotfiles`
 - Give the install script execution permission: `chmod +x initial_install.sh`
 - Run the install script: `./initial_install.sh`
+- Reboot the system: `sudo reboot`
+Congrats!
+Now you can log in to hyprland or gnome and start using the system!